Frameworks help evaluate a company’s potential. Whether its stock is a good investment is another question.

 For example: Before Uber, we stood on the street and hailed a taxi.
-The customer experience was sub-par.
+The customer experience was awful.
 With Uber, we press a button, and a car shows up.
-Some people have opted out of car ownership because using Uber is cheaper and more convenient.
+In fact, some people have opted out of car ownership because using Uber is cheaper and more convenient.

 In some cases, disruption is subjective.

 For example: How disruptive was Uber?
 Some argue not very much.
 After all, Uber still used cars and the existing infrastructure of roads and highways.
 They just 10x the user experience.

 There’s some truth to that, which is why we look at disruption on a spectrum.
 The important part is figuring out if the disrupter can capture the new value they created.

 Creating value vs. capturing value